Annual DOT Inspection (Ultimate Guide)

 A qualified inspector must perform every FMCSA annual inspection.
 Legally, only qualified truck inspectors can certify that the vehicle is in compliance with all applicable DOT regulations.

-FMCSR CFR 396.19 outlines all annual dot inspection requirements.
+FMCSR CFR 396.19 outlines all annual dot inspector qualification requirements.

 Here is a brief rundown of what you have to do to be a qualified annual inspector (CFR 396.19 Inspector qualifications):